delingren/gingerbread-house/README.md

 ![all-pieces](./photos/IMG_1765.jpeg)

 All parts snap fit together.
 However, since plywood is not nearly as plastic as, well, plastic, I cut the wooden pieces with slightly more gap than I would plastic.
 As a result, the wooden pieces fit snuggly, but not too tight, otherwise the risk of breaking or splitting is high.
 So I rely on a smudge of PVA glue to hold the body of the house to the base.
-Even so, be very gentel when trying to snap piece together.
+Even so, be very gentle when trying to snap piece together.
 Don't try to force anything.

 I recommend putting all piece together at least once, without applying glue for real, before painting them (literally a *dry* run without glue or paint).
 If you break a piece, at least you didn't waste time painting it.
 Also, once the pieces have been fitted and disassembled once, it's usually easier the second time.